 The patient groups identified in this segmentation analysis are basically personas.
 To engage them, you can proceed with patient journey mapping using specialized tools.
 It helps visualize each persona’s path throughout the care continuum from awareness to lifestyle changes and preventive care, identify weak links, and build improvement strategies to meet the patients’ needs and provide a better experience.

-For providers, journey mapping helps cover these three goals:
+For providers, journey mapping helps cover these goals:

 Patient maps also help identify patients’ emotions at each of the touchpoints and draft a strategy for improving patient experience.